Kent State vs. Akron NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Kent State and its opponents have gone over the current 74-point total in four of 10 games this season.
+- Kent State and its opponents have gone over the current 74.5-point total in four of 10 games this season.

-- Akron has combined with its opponents to score more than 74 points in one game this season.
+- Akron's games have gone over 74.5 points in only one opportunity this season.

-- Golden Flashes games have an average total of 67.2 points this season, 6.8 fewer than Saturday's over/under.

-- The 55.4 PPG average total in Zips games this season is 18.6 points fewer than this game's over/under.
+- The average total in Golden Flashes games this season is 67.2, 7.3 points fewer than Saturday's over/under of 74.5 .

 Kent State Stats and Trends